ArtFXDev/silex-doc/docs/td/Silex/CommonActions/publish.md

 ## Write your own publish :

-Usually, to implement a new publish, you can write a new command to export your format and use this YAML exemple as a template.
+Usually, to implement a new publish, you can write a new command to export your format and use this YAML example as a template.
 You only need change the command in the **Export** step to the name of your new export command.

 :::tip
 In many cases, a command will export the published file to a temporary folder passed from the build_output_path, and then, will need to pass on to the move step the newly created file(s) so the move function can copy it/them to the finale location.